 CFA UK may also provide special considerations and reasonable adjustments at its discretion, save as required by law.

 Please direct any questions to firstname.lastname@example.org.

-The Official Training Manual (OTM) is produced by CFA UK as a self-study solution for candidates.
+Official Training Manuals (OTM) are produced by CFA UK as a self-study solution for candidates for each qualification.

-The OTM provides broad coverage of the IMC syllabus, and will be updated as necessary to cover syllabus changes.
-Candidates are encouraged to visit the IMC website regularly to check for OTM updates and CFA UK shall have no liability for any loss or damage arising out of a candidate's failure to use the most up-to-date version of the OTM from time to time.
+Each qualification OTM provides broad coverage of the qualification/unit syllabus, and will be updated as necessary to cover syllabus changes.
+Candidates are encouraged to visit the CFA UK website regularly to check for OTM updates and CFA UK shall have no liability for any loss or damage arising out of a candidate's failure to use the most up-to-date version of the OTM from time to time.

 CFA UK does not represent or guarantee that reviewing the OTM will ensure that a candidate passes the relevant examination(s).